 Buying a new aquarium stand for a larger fish tank can be expensive.
-This guide shows you how to build your own out of inexpensive 2x4s with a rustic twist!
+This guide shows you how to build a super strong, DIY aquarium stand out of inexpensive 2x4s with a rustic twist!

 When my son moved back home, he brought his fish tank with him.